Rodboro Buildings: Boot and shoe factory

 The building was purchased from Dennis by a local estate Agency, Crowe, Bates and Turner.
 In 1919 the Rodboro boot and shoe company took over the premises and imported skilled workers from Northampton and Bedford.
 This is where the name comes from that it is known by today.
 Shoe manufacturing continued until 1927.

 Subsequent use

 By 1930 the building was once again used for engineering manufacture, being occupied by Webbers, who made hand barrows, and Blackburn Engineering.
 They were followed by Dowdeswell, a stationers and printers, and Taylors, a subsidiary of Kodak.
 The ground floor units were let as, variously, a barbers, pet shop, car spares shop and a car showroom.

 World War II

-Initially the building was used by the Red Cross for the preparation of parcels for prisoners of war.
+At the beginning of the war, the building was used by the Red Cross for the preparation of parcels for prisoners of war.
 It was quickly commandeered for the manufacture of munitions which continued for the rest of the war.